AMBASSADOR MARKETING

 • Creating close ambassador relationships ensures the right content and brand collateral are produced.
 Depending on your campaign, you can consider company logo and brand colors, brochure, or email newsletter are disseminated to the right audience.

 • Recognizing your social media ambassadors’ achievements.
 The first step is personally sending them a message or email.
 Congratulate them, but also ask them how they did it.
 Their experience and feedback could be valuable for other ambassadors.
+A well-structured recognition program can further motivate your ambassadors, ensuring they feel valued and are eager to continue contributing to your brand's success.
 Also, consider offering them recognition and exposure:

 • Thank you notes or phone calls